-Hamdi Malik is an Associate Fellow with the Washington Institute, specializing in Shia militias.
-Hamdi is the coauthor of the Institute's 2020 study "Honored, Not Contained: The Future of Iraq’s Popular Mobilization Forces."
+Dr. Hamdi Malik is an Associate Fellow with the Washington Institute, specializing in Shia militias.
+He is the co-founder of the Militia Spotlight platform, which offers in-depth analysis of developments related to the Iranian-backed militias in Iraq and Syria.
+He is the coauthor of the Institute's 2020 study "Honored, Not Contained: The Future of Iraq’s Popular Mobilization Forces."

 Qasem al-Jabbarin is a Kataib Hezbollah-directed facade group that specializes in roadside bombings against Iraqi supply trucks servicing the U.S. military in Iraq.

-Name: Qasem al-Jabbarin (QJ), (Smasher of the Oppressors).
+Name: Qasem al-Jabbarin (QJ) (Smasher of the Oppressors).

-Type of Movement: Façade group.
+Type of movement: Facade group.
 Kinetic military operations.
 Domestic counter-U.S. operations.

 History and objectives:

-Unusually for a façade group, QJ does not appear to have its own official media or information operations outlet (though a number of small copy-cat accounts named for QJ do exist).
-Instead, QJ has relied on major outlets – particularly the Kataib Hezbollah-affiliated “Unit 10,000” Telegram account – to publicize the groups statements, attacks, and claims.
+Also unusual for a facade group, QJ does not appear to have its own official media or information operations outlet, though a number of small, copycat accounts share its name.
+Instead, it has relied on major militia outlets to publicize its statements, attacks, and claims (particularly the Unit 10,000 Telegram account affiliated with Kataib Hezbollah).

-Direct under-command relationship with KH.
+Direct command relationship with KH.

 Very small number of roadside bombing cells with an operating area between Baghdad and Diwaniyah.